Our helpline provides you with support and information and will connect you to the right LGBTQ services or advice.

 - We have a court order asking us to pass on information that we have about a caller

-- We obtain, after discussion with you, information (such as a phone number or location) which identifies a child or vulnerable adult who is at risk of harm.
-In this situation we would follow our Safeguarding Children and Vulnerable Adults Policies (both available on request).
+- We obtain, after discussion with you, information (such as a phone number or location) that identifies a child or vulnerable adult who is at risk of harm.
+In this situation, we would follow our Safeguarding Children and Vulnerable Adults Policies (both available on request).

 - You were at risk of suicide or significant harm and had information that was able to identify you.

 - You were abusive, homophobic, transphobic, bi-phobic or threatening to our volunteers or deliberately made it difficult for other people to access our service.

 If you are unhappy with the service that you have received we have a process in place so that you are able to give us feedback and make a complaint.
 A full copy of our complaints procedure is available on request to obtain this please email [email protected]

 Whilst we will listen to you and offer support, we are not able to advise you or tell you what to do.
 It might be that we are able to signpost you to another Switchboard project or another organisation that is able to offer you more specialist and practical support.

 First and foremost we are here for you and to support you.
 For that reason we do not generally talk about ourselves other than sharing our name, pronoun and sexual identity.

 Confidentiality and Caller Privacy

 We have the utmost respect for your right to privacy and confidentiality and we take this issue very seriously.

 Supporting people who are D/deaf or hard of hearing